⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Meta Platforms Inc.

-Directly competes with Google and YouTube for digital advertising spend, especially in social and video formats.
-Also a significant player in AI research and development.
+Directly competes with Google for digital advertising spend, particularly in display and video ads via Facebook and Instagram platforms.

 Others